Vjameli/Vjameli.github.io/_pages/research.md

 <hr>

 Congratulations for reading this far!
-I am glad I managed to catch your attention talking about radiotherapy :v Feel free to send me an email if you have any questions :)
+I am glad I managed to catch your attention talking about radiotherapy.
+Feel free to send me an email if you have any questions :)

 Farewell!

-<h2> Publications and conference papers </h2>

-You can find both in my [Researchgate](https://www.researchgate.net/profile/Vinicius-Jameli) profile, and their respectives routines and data in my [GitHub](https://github.com/Vjameli).

 <!---
  {% if author.googlescholar %}